 Industry 4.0 has begun disrupting the world, and from now onwards we’ll be entering deeper into a realm with little or no similarities with the world of our past.
-With Alexa at our desks to robots managing huge warehouses, Artificial Intelligence has insinuated personal spaces and business arenas and is almost out of its cocoon to fly in full colours.
+With Alexa at our desks to robots managing huge warehouses, Artificial Intelligence has insinuated personal spaces and business arenas and is almost out of its cocoon to fly in full colors.

 Businesses around the world are warming up to AI, and most of the firms that are already implementing AI are focusing on specifically defined task-oriented elements of machine learning.
 Though there is not any concentrated effort on developing single, multi-purpose artificial intelligence application, multiple AI enabled hardware and software blended for specific cognitive and physical tasks are finding their way into the present AI-enabled technological landscape.